jkleinj/jkleinj.github.io/_posts/2020-05-03-rsync-backups-with-increments.md

 Alternatively (or additionally), one could create incremental 'backup-dir's with an added 'date' string, similar to the log files.

+What about previous versions of files that have been modified?
+Those files are usually text or code files and should be put under a version control system like 'git'.
+The git files are included in the 'rsync' backup and therefore the version history is going to be preserved along with the files themselves.

 Happy rsyncing!